peckb1/advent-of-code/README.md

 #### 2015

 * Day 14 utilizes coroutines to calculate each reindeer's speed, and at every second.
-However, the overhead of spinning up a new coroutine for each reindeer compared to the limited amount of calculations actually needed, ended slowing down the program compared to running them serially.
+However, since each reindeer's math has no actual slow down involved, and is all just maths, using coroutines actually slows things down.

 #### 2021